 The King James Bible was first published 400 years ago, in 1611.
 King James had commissioned the translation of the Hebrew and the Greek into English in1604.

-The first KJV bibles printed were large bibles for reading in Churches, and were first known as the "Authorized Version".
-Later personal sized bible were printed for individual use.
+The first KJV Bibles printed were large Bibles for reading in Churches, and were first known as the "Authorized Version".
+Later personal sized Bibles were printed for individual use.

 For more information you can read Gordon Campbell's commentary on